apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>usernameKey specifies the map key of the user in the connection credential secret.</p>
+<p>Specifies the map key of the user in the connection credential secret.</p>
 </td>
 </tr>
 <tr>